-Ages 8 to 18….
-Bongo’s content was researched and written with the concept in mind of “what every young person should know about the Bible“.
-It’s not a trivia quiz.
+Bongo’s content was researched and written with the concept in mind of “what every young person should know about the Bible.“ It’s not a trivia quiz.
 It’s designed to both teach and reinforce basic content, give the teacher opportunities to elaborate on basic content, and show the teacher/church what students already know and need to work on.
 You’ll need plenty of classtime to play each game and leave room for discussion.
 Younger children will need help.
 It is a game, so it’s a great idea to practice playing ahead of time! (especially if you’re the teacher).
-See each game’s specific description below, as well as, age range note, and tech specs.
+See each game’s specific description below, as well as, more age range note, and tech specs.

 Bongo Loves the Bible is a collection of FOUR types of games, with actually 8 different game’s to play!
 Click a Game Tab here to open up game details:

 AS you look for the 20 questions in Bongo’s jungle, Bongo is chased by his annoying friends, Sid the Surf Mummy and the Bad-boy Bongo-eating Plants.
 Collecting bananas and slinging them with Bongo’s slingshot takes care of them (or you can just run around most of them).
 (Teachers: Make sure you print the guide and maps to the jungle so you look like a genius!)

 Have your kids already played through all the questions?
-Or want to expand your four set of questions?
-Order Bongo’s 80 New Question Expansion Pack CD.
+Or do you want to add newer slightly easier questions?
+Then order Bongo’s 80 New Question Expansion Pack CD.
 See details in the TOGGLE box below.

-Game 2: “Bongo Needs the Bible” is a game about What is the Bible? -The “Word”?
-How does it describe itself?
+Game 2: “Bongo Needs the Bible” is a game about What is the Bible? – What is the “Word”?
+How does the Bible describe itself?
 Why should we read it?
 What are the benefits of knowing God’s Word?

-Throughout the cave, there is fun stuff to solve and get across (like lava pits and narrow paths), and there are reinforcing Bible verses that appear in the landscape or pop-up on the screen.
+Throughout the cave, there is fun stuff to solve and get across (like lava pits, rolling boulders, bats, and narrow paths), and there are reinforcing Bible verses that appear in the landscape or pop-up on the screen.
 (They are great for discussion after the game).
 It takes about 25 minutes to get through the cave.
 Our guide and cave map can make that shorter.
 View and Print our “Ultimate Cheat Sheet” for this particular “Bongo NEEDS the Bible” game.

 Game 3: “Bongo’s Books of the Bible Game” has two different games, — Old Testament Books, and New Testament Books.

-Students navigate Bongo through a series of canyons jumping Bongo from book to book IN THE CORRECT ORDER to get to the other side.
+- Students navigate Bongo through a series of canyons jumping from book to book IN THE CORRECT ORDER to get to the other side of each canyon.

-As Bongo runs between the canyons, SCROLLS appear in front of your students showing them the correct order of Bible books in the next canyon.
+If Bongo falls, or chooses wrong, he restarts at the beginning of that group of books.
 As each book platform is jumped on, a short summary of that book’s content or unique fact about it appears on the screen.

 You can view/print a copy of the game’s study panels from www.sundaysoftware.com/bongo/bongobackground.pdf